-The World's Largest Floating Windfarm to be Built off the Coast of UK
+World's Largest Floating Windfarm to be Built on UK Coast

 How will the world's largest floating offshore wind farm affect the world of renewable wind power?